shamy1st/system-design-pastebin/README.md

 ### Data Partitioning and Replication

+same as TinyURL

 ### Cache

+same as TinyURL

 ### Load Balancer (LB)

+same as TinyURL

 ### Purging or DB cleanup

+same as TinyURL

 ## 9. Security and Permissions

+same as TinyURL